-Whether you use one post-shower, slip one on for #selfcaresunday, or just like to generally be wrapped up when lounging around the house, there’s no denying that putting on a robe always elicits majorly cozy and relaxed vibes.
-But as any regular robe-wearer will tell you, not all robes are created equal (and if you’re anything like us, you judge hotels and spas by the quality of their robes…but we digress).
-So, we rounded up the best options out there and even asked our editors to weigh in on their faves, too.
+Whether you use one post-shower or bath, slip one on for #selfcaresunday, or just like to generally be wrapped up when lounging around the house, there's no denying that putting on a robe always elicits majorly cozy and relaxed vibes.
+But as any regular robe-wearer will tell you, not all robes are created equal (and if you're anything like us, you judge hotels and spas by the quality of their robes…but we digress).

-You'll want to consider the overall climate and temperature of your home—if you're always chilly, you'll probably opt for fuzzy flannel over slinky satin to stay comfortable.
+When shopping for one, you'll want to consider your home's overall climate and temperature—if you're always chilly, you'll probably opt for fuzzy flannel over slinky satin to stay comfortable.
 And don't forget to check the label for cleaning instructions: you'll want something that can be machine or hand washed so you're not running to the dry cleaners over every spilled drop of tea or wine.

 Best Overall: Parachute Classic Bathrobe